Jinglemisk/farkle/README.md

     - Host has rolled a one, a one, a one, a five, a five, and a five
     - Three ones equal to 1000 points, and three fives equal 500 points.
     - They pre-bank all their dice for 1500 points
-    - Since all of their dice have been put aside, they have “Hot dice!”, whereby they can roll all of their six dice again without losing their pre-banked points.
+    - Since all of their dice have been put aside, they have "Hot dice!", whereby they can roll all of their six dice again without losing their pre-banked points.
 - Lobby Host rolls all of their six dice with 1500 pre-banked points.
     - Host has rolled a five, a five, a one, a six, a two, and a three
     - Host decides to bank the two fives and one one, resulting in 200 points.